spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 To visualize the resulting background or background-subtracted image, click on the respective panel, and choose a label for the new data entry.
-The exported images will now appear in the data dropdown menu in the 2D spectrum viewer.
+The exported images will now appear in the data dropdown menu in the 2D spectrum viewer, and can be :ref:`exported into the notebook via the API <specviz2d-export-data-2d>`.
 To refine the trace based on the background-subtracted image, return to the Trace step and select the exported background-subtracted image as input.

 Extract